"Always Nice and Confident, Sometimes Wrong": Developer's Experiences Engaging Large Language Models (LLMs) Versus Human-Powered Q&A Platforms for Coding Support: Qualitative Results

-Having gained a more comprehensive understanding of how ChatGPT is employed to enhance the coding experience, we would like to proceed to our second research question: \emph{R2: What differentiates this coding experience from the utilization of conventional human-powered Q\&A platforms?}.
+Having gained a more comprehensive understanding of how ChatGPT is employed to enhance the coding experience, we proceed to our second RQ: \emph{\textbf{R2: What differentiates this coding experience from the utilization of conventional human-powered Q\&A platforms?}}.